 The headstone of the Artner family grave in Vienna's Zentralfriedhof (84/2/11) which is a source for several previously unknown biographical dates.

-Beside the photo of Grillparzer, the Peters collection in the ONB contains two more unique photographic items: 1) An unknown portrait of the poet Marie von Ebner Eschenbach, taken in Stefanie Ludwig's Atelier Veritas in Munich, and 2) a postcard of what must be the earliest surviving photograph of the Austrian poet Robert Hamerling.
+Beside the photo of Grillparzer, the Peters collection in the ONB contains two more interesting photographic items: 1) An unknown portrait of the writer Ellen Key taken in Stefanie Ludwig's Atelier Veritas in Munich (mislabelled as Marie von Ebner Eschenbach by Friederike Artner, and 2) a postcard of what must be the earliest surviving photograph of the Austrian poet Robert Hamerling.
 This is the portrait that served as model for the engraving which in 1878 was distributed by the German publisher Spamer.

 The photographer Samuel Volkmann